YD1RUH/CSRL/README.md

 - your load balancer ready to use.

 ## Motivation
-it's just a hobby, challenging my self to creat something more efficient and practical.
+it's just a hobby, challenging my self to create something more efficient and practical.
 73